meatnordrink/uplift-blog/_posts/2019-06-26-Depression-App.md

 Using a depression app may not suitable if you have any of the following:
   - **Bipolar disorder**: An iCBT app may be helpful, but it may not be the most evidence-based option in all cases.
 Check with a professional to see what types of apps could work for you.
-  - **Severe depression**: You may still benefit from using a depression app, though studies have been mixed on whether mobile apps are helpful for those with severe depression[^vii].
+  - **Severe depression**: You may still benefit from using a depression app, though studies have been mixed on whether mobile apps are helpful for those with severe depression<sup>vii</sup>.
 Do consider face-to-face therapy with a trained clinician.
 Medication is often helpful for those with severe depression.
   - **Depression from a physical cause**: Surprisingly, 10% of people diagnosed with depression are actually suffering from other *undiagnosed* medical conditions that cause or contribute to depression, such as hypothyroidism, anemia, sleep apnea, and vitamin D deficiency.
 In these cases, treating depression will be less effective than addressing the underlying issue.
   - **Suicidal thoughts or behaviors**: Suicidal thoughts are not uncommon for people with depression.
 However, having plans to harm yourself or attempting to do so requires immediate action.
 Most depression apps are not capable of dealing with crises, or in creating safety plans to prevent them.
 (If you’re having suicidal thoughts, see the resources at the bottom of this article, including one app that may be helpful).